Chukwuemeka-Peter-Eze/jenkins-multibranch-pipeline/README.md

 * Create a Jenkins Multibranch Pipeline.
 * Implement Git-based branch discovery.
-* Implement branch-specific pipeline logic.
+* Implement branch-specific pipeline behavior.
 * Configure secure Jenkins credentials.
 * Trigger Jenkins execution through repository webhooks.
-* Increment application versions, including from within the pipeline itself.
+* Automatically determine the Maven application version.
+* Automatically increment the patch version.
-* Adjust the Dockerfile to support application versions.
+* Build the Java application with Maven.
+* Build a versioned Docker image.
-* Run the complete pipeline end to end.
+* Publish the image to Docker Hub.
+* Deploy the image automatically from the `main` branch.
-* Commit version changes from Jenkins back to Git.
+* Commit the updated application version back to Git.
-* Prevent Jenkins-generated commits from recursively triggering the pipeline.
+* Prevent Jenkins-generated commits from causing an unintended recursive pipeline execution.
+* Document the engineering decisions and troubleshooting process.

 ---